-We produce, or use contract processors to produce, several products used in the livestock feed industry.
-Many of these products are sold under the Amlan trademark.
-Our various Calibrin and ConditionAde products are used in animal feed and each has different attributes that improve animal health and development, such as adsorbing naturally occurring mycotoxins or managing intestinal bacterial and fungal biotoxins.
+We produce, or use contract processors to produce, Amlan brand name and private label products that are used in various livestock feed industries, such as swine, poultry, shrimp and dairy cattle.
+Our Calibrin and ConditionAde products are used in animal feed and have different attributes that improve animal health and development, such as adsorbing naturally occurring mycotoxins or managing intestinal bacterial and fungal biotoxins.
+Our new Varium product was introduced in fiscal year 2016 to promote intestinal health in poultry.
 Our MD-09 moisture manager product is another feed additive for the reduction of wet droppings in poultry.
-Pel-Unite and Pel-Unite Plus products are specialized animal feed pellet binders.
-These products are sold through a network of feed products distributors in the United States and/or through agreements with animal health and nutrition products distributors in Latin America, Africa, the Middle East and Asia.
-Beginning in fiscal year 2014, these products were also sold by sales people employed by our subsidiary located in China, as further described in Foreign Operations below.
+In addition, our Pel-Unite and Pel-Unite Plus products are specialized animal feed pellet binders.

+Our animal health and nutrition products are sold primarily through a network of distributors to livestock producers, feed mill operators, nutritionists and veterinarians in the United States, Latin America, Africa, the Middle East and Asia.
+The sales force for our subsidiary located in Shenzhen, China also sells these products, as further described in Foreign Operations below.